 I had no time goal.
 I just wanted to finish but secretly I wanted to finish without running in the dark.
 Remember we lost an hour of daylight.

 So despite the pain, I tried to pick up the pace.
 After running for hours, we finally entered Central Park…yes the hills of Central Park.
 The crowds were insane.

 Believe it or not, I don’t remember the hills.
-I was so glad to be nearly the end of the race (though it was far from over.)
+I was so glad to be nearing the end of the race (though it was far from over.)

 Eventually we turned up 59th street heading toward the final stretch of the race.
 I do remember walking so that I would have enough energy to sprint through the finish line.